How To Get Disability Insurance Without A Doctor: No Exam or Needles Required

 Need proof?
 One in three of us will be unable to work at some point in our professional careers due to a health and wellness issue.
 That statistic is scary enough on its own.
 But, where does that leave you when your income is completely dependent on your ability to provide a service or skill for your customers?
 If you’re out of commission, how will you earn a living?
 How will your business keep going?

 If the road bumps (okay, more like insurmountable speed bumps) of 2020 taught us anything, it’s that we should be as prepared as we can be for the unexpected.
-That’s why setting yourself up with income insurance (also referred to as disability insurance) is a smart move for everyone—but especially if you’re self-employed.
+That’s why setting yourself up with disability income insurance (as we like to call it but also just referred to as disability insurance) is a smart move for everyone—but especially if you’re self-employed.

 Cue the nervous eye twitching.
 We get it—wading through insurance jargon and paperwork is enough to make you lay your head on your desk.